mmilam360/v0-nostr-journal-ui/README.md

 4. **Sync Across Devices**: Log in with the same keys on any device to access your notes

+5. **Publish to Nostr**: Select text in any note and click "Publish Highlight" to share it as a public Kind 1 post to Nostr feeds

 ### Authentication Methods

 #### Browser Extension (Recommended)